Climate Infrastructure Fund

 Green Infrastructure (GI)

-Proposals may include stormwater management systems that diverts water from the city’s sewers, including native plantings and soil, permeable pavement, gardens and related projects, especially in flood-prone portions of the city.
+Proposals may include stormwater management systems that diverts water from the city’s sewers, including native plantings and soil, permeable pavement, rain gardens, green roofs and related projects, especially in flood-prone portions of the city.

 Projects seeking funding under more than one category must submit separate applications for each category.